Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays: Introduction

-GRBs can only be observed from space because their $\gamma$-ray spectrum peaks at several hundred keVs, and Earth atmosphere is absolutely opaque for these photons.
-The attenuation length corresponds to a grammage $X_0\sim10~\mr{g~cm}^{-2}$, which means most of the energy will be absorbed at altitudes larger than 30~km.
-Ionization caused by $\gamma$-rays will produce a considerable fluorescent emission of nitrogen atoms, not dissimilar to fluorescence observed in extended air showers (EAS) initiated by ultra-high energy cosmic rays (UHECRs) with energies above $\sim1$~EeV.
-Thus, orbital detectors aimed at registering UHECRs theoretically can register GRB-induced effects as well, as was already studied in~\cite{1997ICRC....7..365C}.
-An observed pattern of GRBs will strongly differ from that of an EAS: instead of a confined and quasi-linear image of a shower, the effect will manifest itself in a coherent increase of the ultra-violet (UV) background illumination over the whole field of view of an instrument since the whole atmosphere will glow brighter for some time. \footnote{As was kindly pointed out by Toshikazu~Ebisuzaki, an approximate direction to a GRB can be determined by an analysis of non-uniformity of illumination of the field of view of the detector.} The respective timescale will also be much larger: from a fraction of second to a few seconds for GRBs instead of a few dozen microseconds in case of an EAS.
-A signal from a GRB will also differ from illumination caused by lightning flashes and transient luminous events (TLEs) since the latter take place at much shorter time scales than GRBs.
+The majority of GRBs except for the brightest ones are registered from space because their $\gamma$-ray spectrum peaks at several hundred keVs, and Earth atmosphere is absolutely opaque for these photons.
+The attenuation length corresponds to a grammage $X_0\sim10~\mathrm{g~cm}^{-2}$, which means most of the energy will be absorbed at altitudes larger than 30~km.
+Ionization caused by $\gamma$-rays will produce a considerable fluorescent emission of nitrogen atoms, which can be registered by a dedicated instrument~\cite{1997ICRC....7..365C}.
+On the other hand, this emission is similar to fluorescence observed in extended air showers (EAS) initiated by ultra-high energy cosmic rays (UHECRs) with energies above $\sim50$~EeV.
+Thus, orbital detectors of UHECRs theoretically can register GRB-induced effects as well.
+This option attracted considerable interest after TUS, the world's first orbital telescope of UHECRs demonstrated that a scientific device of this kind can operate as a multi-purpose instrument capable of registering ultraviolet (UV) illumination of very different nature.
+In particular, it registered hundreds of flashes caused by lightning strikes, multiple transient luminous events (TLEs), among them more than two dozen of so called ELVEs (short-lived optical events that manifest at the lower edge of the ionosphere as bright rings expanding at the speed of light up to a maximum radius of $\sim300$~km~\cite{1996GeoRL..23.2157F}) as well as miscellaneous other flashes seemingly related to thunderstorm activities~\cite{tus-jcap-2017, TUS-TEPA-2016, Zotov:uhecr2016, Zotov:2018, RS}.
+It also detected multiple meteors, UV pulsations in the sub-auroral regions, various anthropogenic lights and flashes of a yet unknown origin, including a number of unexpected flashes that demonstrated waveforms and kinematics of the signal very similar to those expected from EAS but with a much higher luminosity~\cite{poster-fake,Khrenov_2020}.
+Besides this, it was demonstrated that even a comparatively simple device like TUS can register so called nuclearites, nuggets of a hypothetical strange quark matter~\cite{Kenji-nuggets}.